 Still, resource management is not something to leave for later.
 Teams must be nurtured and watched over in continuous conduct.
 And they are truly as strong as their weakest member.

-For your company to achieve success, your team needs to develop their skills and be on track with technological advancements of your industry.
+For your company to achieve success, your team needs to develop their skills and be on track with the technological advancements of your industry.
 And you have to know how far along on that track they’ve traveled.

 Effective evaluation: The How